Plant: Evolutionary history

 By the Devonian, plants had adapted to land with roots and woody stems.

 In the Carboniferous, horsetails such as Asterophyllites proliferated in swampy forests.

-Conifers became diverse and often dominant in the Jurassic.
-Cone of Araucaria mirabilis.
+Conifers became diverse and dominant in the Jurassic.
+Pictured is the cone of Araucaria mirabilis.

 Adaptive radiation in the Cretaceous created many flowering plants, such as Sagaria in the Ranunculaceae.

 Phylogeny

 In 2019, a phylogeny based on genomes and transcriptomes from 1,153 plant species was proposed.
 The placing of algal groups is supported by phylogenies based on genomes from the Mesostigmatophyceae and Chlorokybophyceae that have since been sequenced.
 Both the "chlorophyte algae" and the "streptophyte algae" are treated as paraphyletic (vertical bars beside phylogenetic tree diagram) in this analysis, as the land plants arose from within those groups.
 The classification of Bryophyta is supported both by Puttick et al. 2018, and by phylogenies involving the hornwort genomes that have also since been sequenced.